poolofstake/PSK/MVP/README.md

 For trying it these are the details:

-First of all you need a qtum core wallet, you can download it here: https://github.com/qtumproject/qtum/releases
+First of all, you need a qtum core wallet, you can download it here: https://github.com/qtumproject/qtum/releases

 Second you need to run it with the `-testnet` extension.